Associate in Science for Transfer | SC Program: AS-T.2008

 Units 3

-Course emphasizes the development of critical thinking and writing skills through close study of the major genres of literature: poetry, drama, short story and novel.
+This course emphasizes the development of critical thinking and writing skills through close study of the major genres of literature: poetry, drama, short story and novel.
 Students receive further instruction and practice in analytical writing, developing arguments about literary works and the critical reception of those works.
 In discussion and writing, students will also examine arguments as such, learning to identify sound as well as fallacious reasoning in critical assessments of literature.
-This course may be offered in a distance learning format.
+This course may be offered in a distance education format.

 Apply Now